Shreeyak/cleargrasp/README.md

 We provide a script to run our full pipeline on a dataset and calculate accuracy metrics (RMSE, MAE, etc).
 Resides in the directory `eval_depth_completion/`.

 - Install dependencies and follow [Setup](#setup) to download our model checkpoints and compile `depth2depth`.
 - Create a local copy of the config file:

     ```bash
     cd eval_depth_completion/
     cp config/config.yaml.sample config/config.yaml
     ```

 - Edit the `config/config.yaml` file to set `pathWeightsFile` parameters to the paths of the respective model checkpoints.
-To run evaluation on the official test datasets, set path to official datasets within the `files` parameter.
+To run evaluation on the different datasets, set the path(s) to their director(ies) within the `files` parameter.
-- Calculate accuracy metrics of depth completion on transparent objects:
+- Run ClearGrasp on the sample dataset:

     ```bash
     python eval_depth_completion.py -c config/config.yaml
     ```

-    The script will use the sample data included in this repo to run depth completion of transparent objects.
-It will also report the metrics (RMSE, etc.) as seen in the paper.
-All inputs are resized to dimensions as per config.
-Resized inputs, output depths, output pointclouds and other intermediate files are also saved in the results.
+    The script will run ClearGrasp on the given dataset, storing all it's output and calculating accuracy metrics of the depth completion of transparent objects.
+     The metrics (RMSE, etc.) are stored in a csv file in the results dir.
+Resized inputs, output depths, output pointclouds and other intermediate files are also saved.

     <p align="center">
         <img src="data/readme_images/eval-000000000-result-viz.png" alt="pipeline">